 Food and Diet

 Miniature Australian Shepherds can generally do well on any diet.
 A well-balanced diet is always a must.
-Foods with a higher protein content are great options for Miniature Australian Shepherds since they are such an active breed.
-However, since Miniature Australian Shepherds are so small, they can be prone to weight gain.
+Foods with a higher protein content are great options since they are such an active breed.
+However, since they are so small, they can be prone to weight gain.
 If you keep your Miniature Australian Shepherd active, then you won’t have to pay as much detailed attention to their calorie intake.
 Otherwise, you should keep an eye on your pup’s weight and try to portion control their food throughout the day.

 General Health Concerns